Excessive levels of noise / Repair work on the Ville-Marie highway

 The class action seeks compensation for the people who suffered damages because of excessive noise resulting from the repair work performed on the Ville-Marie expressway in 1998, 1999 and 2000.

 On March 22, 2019, the administrator mailed the cheques to all members whose claim was accepted.
-Members should therefore receive their cheque during the weeks of March 25 and April 1, 2019.
+The money was distributed according to the settlement agreements.

 In February 2001, Mr Peter Krantz filed a motion in the Quebec Superior Court, District of Montreal, seeking authorization to institute a class action against the Attorney General of Quebec, Les Entreprises Claude Chagnon inc. and Les Grands Travaux Soter inc.